dsk0203/sparkMongoDBcom/README.md

-# sparkMongoDBcom
+# MongoDB
-HDFS txt big data written to mongodb and viewed with spark sql
+### Using Apache Spark to read/write to a MongoDB, view with Spark SQL